-Many businesses and services are closing their doors from Thursday in preparation for the long weekend ahead.
-But as yet another public holiday is scrapped off the calendars in Belgium, what exactly is celebrated on August 15?
+Many businesses and services are closing their doors in preparation for the long weekend ahead.
+But as yet another public holiday is scrapped off the calendars in Belgium, what exactly is celebrated on 15 August?

-As with many public holidays in Belgium and Europe, Thursday’s holiday has its roots in the Christian religion and it is generally celebrated around the same time every year.
+As with many public holidays in Belgium and Europe, the holiday has its roots in the Christian religion and it is generally celebrated around the same time every year.

-Like its name indicates, The Assumption of Mary into Heaven, commonly shortened to The Assumption, marks the moment where the Virgin Mary left her earthly life and entered into Heaven.
+As its name indicates, The Assumption of Mary into Heaven – commonly shortened to The Assumption – marks the moment where the Virgin Mary left her earthly life and entered into Heaven.

 In Christian and Orthodox tradition, the holiday is regarded as the Virgin's "heavenly birthday," and is celebrated as a promise that all Christian devotees will also be received in Heaven.